 About the Brainy Day Fund

-In 2016, we established The Brainy Day Fund to help raise money in an effort to help those affected by hydrocephalus.
+In 2015, we established The Brainy Day Fund, a 501(c)(3) organization with a mission to raise money in an effort to help those affected by hydrocephalus.
 Our goal was to not only help families, but also create research grants for medical professionals looking to end hydrocephalus.
 For the past two years, we’ve been working to develop programs that we can manage as a small organization, that can also be very helpful to the community.

 Thanks to the guidance of the Hydrocephalus Association, we have decided to launch two programs in 2018.
 First, we’re going to start a scholarship program for graduating high school seniors in Michigan living with hydrocephalus.
 And second, we’re going to launch a research grant program.